 Of the 100 crop species that make up about 90 percent of our food, 35 percent of them are pollinated by bees, bats, and birds.
 Among many plants, bees are the number one initiators of reproduction, since they transfer pollen from the male stamens to female pistils.
 In the U.S., managed bee colonies are shipped around the country all through the year to pollinate our food.

-“In February, about 60 percent of managed colonies head to California to begin almond production… The bees then travel to Florida to pollinate citrus crops before making their way up through the Southeast for the production of blueberries, cherries, and other specialty fruits and vegetables… Apple pollination begins on the Northeast in June, and the last pollination event typically occurs in Maine in late June and early July for lowbush blueberries… The bees then go to a set location for several months, where they gather nectar and produce honey,” according to ABC News.
+“In February, about 60 percent of managed colonies head to California to begin almond production… The bees then travel to Florida to pollinate citrus crops before making their way up through the Southeast for the production of blueberries, cherries, and other specialty fruits and vegetables… Apple pollination begins in the Northeast in June, and the last pollination event typically occurs in Maine in late June and early July for lowbush blueberries… The bees then go to a set location for several months, where they gather nectar and produce honey,” according to ABC News.

 In recent times, there has been a rapid decline in the U.S. bee population that is worrying agricultural experts.
 Between October 2018 and April 2019, the managed honey bee population fell by 37.7 percent.
 For the entire year of April 2018 to April 2019, the population declined by 40.7 percent.
 The biggest reason for the fall in the bee population is a parasite called the varroa mite, which invades beehives and spreads diseases.
 Poor colony management practices, exposure of beehives to pesticides, and loss of habitats also contribute to the decrease in the bee population.
 If the trend persists, it could lead to a steep rise in food prices.
+This is why saving the bees is so critical.